 On the motion for the postponement of the notices of motion and orders of the day until after the adjourned debate on the China question, Mr. DUNCOMBE availed himself of the opportunity again to bring forward the grievances of the Land Transport Corps.
-He stated that 8000 men did not know that they were to be disbanded till their return from the Crimea, and thought him with regard to the appointment of Sir John Bowthemselves unfairly treated.
-He asked for the production of the Order in Council under which the disbandment took place. -- Mr. FREDERICK PEEL explained that the disbandment of the Land Transport Corps did not take place under an Order in Council.
+He stated that 8000 men did not know that they were to be disbanded till their return from the Crimea, and thought themselves unfairly treated.
+He asked for the production of the Order in Council under which the disbandment took place. - Mr. FREDERICK PEEL explained that the disbandment of the Land Transport Corps did not take place under an Order in Council.